NotWoods/tigeroakes.com/content/posts/_index.md

 My blog is where I learn out loud.
 I write about [web](tags/web/) and [Android](tags/android/) development, with plenty of PWA and [icon](tags/icons/) talk.

-Occasionally I write articles elsewhere, you can find them here too.
+Occasionally I write articles elsewhere, you can find them here too!